Car Keeps Killing and Burning Alternator: How It Goes Bad?

 Voltage Regulator

-The voltage regulator monitors the battery’s voltage and adjusts the field current produced by the magnetic coil to control the alternator’s output and prevent overcharging and undercharging of the battery.
+A voltage regulator an eye on the battery’s voltage level.
+Its job is to adjust the alternator’s output to prevent overcharging or undercharging the battery.

 Some Tips for Maintaining the Alternator